larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 # for any other 32-bit application like say if you want to run WINE yourself for stuff
 # then they are vital to not get issues with playback with MP3 for example through Windows software.
 #
-# NOTE: lib32-gst-plugins-ugly & lib32-gst-plugins-bad are from the AUR which means they are packaged by a third party.
+# NOTE: lib32-gst-plugins-ugly, lib32-gst-libav & lib32-gst-plugins-bad are from the AUR which means they are packaged by a third party.
 # Check the PKGBUILD of both before installing or leave them out.
 But if you do be aware
 # that lib32-*-ugly is required for MP3 on 32-bit apps.
+WINE generally reccomends you get *-bad and *-libav.
-yay -S --needed lib32-gst-plugins-base lib32-gst-plugins-good lib32-gst-plugins-ugly lib32-gst-plugins-bad
+yay -S --needed lib32-gst-plugins-base lib32-gst-plugins-good lib32-gst-plugins-ugly lib32-gst-plugins-bad lib32-gst-libav

 # Run Steam in terminal to install it:
 steam